grain-lang/grain/stdlib/json.md

 }
 ```

-Controls how indentation is outputted in custom formatting.
+Controls how indentation is output in custom formatting.

 Variants: